 “You know what color that is!”
 And encourages her to say it.

 -a small pause – Then, “Black!”.
 She squirms while smiling, but echoing her father, her brow is furrowed as she says it.
 Not looking at me, she runs from us and the discomfort she may not even fully understand yet.
 She ran the same way I’ve seen grown adults, physically and emotionally run from having to talk about it.
 It’s the race shame.

 “Really, you gotta talk to her about it.”

 Guilt “I’m sorry I made a mistake” Shame I’m sorry, I am a mistake” — Brené Brown

 Guilt and shame are often confused as ideas.
-But as I mentioned earlier the main difference is the internal state of it.
+But as I mentioned earlier, the main difference is the internal state of it.
 Was something done that was wrong?
-Or is someone bad for having done it.
+Or is someone bad for having done it?
 Guilt often causes one to act, to quickly change their behavior to stop the dissonance of going against their morals.
-Whereas shame is more social.
-It’s breaking the unwritten code that govern our lives, which can include morals, but may also be values, expectations, and sometimes self-image.
+Shame is more social, and is about the people.
+Shame is about breaking the unwritten code that govern our lives which can include morals, but may also be values, expectations, and sometimes self-image.
 It’s the idea that by not living up to these codes that there is something wrong about you.
 Damaged and unworthy.

 Different folks have different angles to it:

 Some try to confess and learn to BE good